dotnet/csharpstandard/standard/expressions.md

 - As an `out` *argument_value* in an *argument_list*.
 - As a *tuple_element* in a *tuple_expression* that occurs on the left side of a deconstructing assignment ([§11.19.2](expressions.md#11192-simple-assignment)).

+In addition, a *simple_name* ([§11.7.4](expressions.md#1174-simple-names) that resolves to a *discard* is equivalent to the declaration expression `var _`, and is additionally permitted to occur as the left-hand side of an assignment.

 It is an error for an implicitly typed variable declared with a *declaration_expression* to be referenced within the *argument_list* where it is declared.

 It is an error for a variable declared with a *declaration_expression* to be referenced within the deconstructing assignment where it occurs.

-The *local_variable_type* of a *declaration_expression* either directly specifies the type of the variable introduced by the declaration, or indicates with the identifier `var` that the type is implicit and should be inferred based on the syntactic context as follows:
+A declaration expression where the *local_variable_type* is the identifier `var` is *implicitly typed*.
+The expression has no type, and the type of the local variable is inferred based on the syntactic context as follows:

-- In an *argument_list* the inferred type of a declaration expression is the declared type of the corresponding parameter.
+- In an *argument_list* the inferred type of the variable is the declared type of the corresponding parameter.
-- In a *tuple_expression* on the left side of an assignment, the inferred type of a declaration expression is the type of the corresponding tuple element on the right side (after deconstruction) of the assignment.
+- In a *tuple_expression* on the left side of an assignment, the inferred type of the variable is the type of the corresponding tuple element on the right side (after deconstruction) of the assignment.

+Otherwise, the declaration expression is *explicitly typed*, and the type of the expression as well as the declared variable shall be that given by the *local_variable_type*.

 A declaration expression with the identifier `_` is a discard (§discards-new-clause), and does not introduce a name for the variable.
 A declaration expression with an identifier other than `_` introduces that name into the nearest enclosing local variable declaration space ([§7.3](basic-concepts.md#73-declarations)).